Upcoming in Spring 2018:

 Feb.
 1: Douglas Herman will lecture on the Ho¹oponopono and Native Hawaiian peacebuilding efforts at 7 PM in Neff.
 This event is free and open to the public.

 Feb.
 12-17: Caecilia van Peski, United Nations Special Representative for the Netherlands and diplomat for the Dutch Ministry of Foreign Affairs, will be in residence, and will give a free public lecture on Feb.
-13 at 7 PM in BAC A100.
+13 at 7 PM in BAC Alumni Hall.

 March 5: Ecuadorian artist, activist, and youth worker Chelsea Viteri will give a talk titled "From University to Pluriversity: Decolonizing Education through Collective Storytelling," at 7 PM in Neff.
 This event is free and open to the public.

-April 8-14: Genocide Awareness & Action Week, including an April 11 film screening and April 12 performance by the Liberian Women's Chorus.
-More info to come.
+April 8-14: Genocide Awareness & Action Week, including an April 11 film screening and April 12 live performance by the Liberian Women's Chorus for Change.
+Both events will take place at 7 PM in BAC Alumni Hall.

 Oct.
 25-29: PACS faculty and students attended the 2017 Peace & Justice Studies Association conference in Birmingham, AL. The Baker Institute funded registration and expenses for students to attend.